Skip to content

 dotagents install

-This is also the update path.
 There is no separate update command.

-• .agents/.gitignore excludes managed skill directories.
+• .agents/.gitignore excludes managed dependency files under .agents/.

 Terminal window